beverlyj93/project-2/README.md

 - [ ] Have folder structure that meets MVC Paradigm
 - [ ] Meet good quality coding standards (indentation, scoping, naming)
 - [ ] Must not expose sensitive API key information on the server

+See additional project information in *Projects* tab on GitHub.